bluesky/bluesky-queueserver/docs/source/cli_tools.rst

     usage: qserver-zmq-keys [-h] [--zmq-private-key ZMQ_PRIVATE_KEY]

     Bluesky-QServer:
-    ZMQ security - generate public-private key pair for ZeroMQ control communication channel. bluesky-queueserver version 0.0.3.post59.dev0+g32a7a24.
+    ZMQ security: Generate public-private key pair for ZeroMQ control communication channel. bluesky-queueserver version 0.0.3.post61.dev0+g45f1afb.

+    Generate new public-private key pair for secured 0MQ control connection between RE Manager and client applications.
+If private key is passed as ``--zmq-private-key`` parameter, then the generated key pair is based on the provided private key.

     optional arguments:
       -h, --help        show this help message and exit --zmq-private-key ZMQ_PRIVATE_KEY
-                        ZMQ server private key (for secured control connection).
-Setting the private key enables the encryption.
-The parameter value should be 40 character string containing z85 encrypted key.
-The private key passed as CLI parameter overrides the private key contained in the environment variable QSERVER_ZMQ_PRIVATE_KEY.
+                        Private key used by RE Manager.
+If the private key is provided, then the public key is generated based on the private key.
+This option allows to create (recover) public key based on known private key.
+The passed value should be 40 character string containing z85 encrypted key.

 .. _qserver_console_monitor_cli: